-- Note 1: The amount of capital included the capital increase by retained earnings of USD4,590 thousand in 2007 and 2012. - Note 2: The amount of capital included the capital increase by retained earnings of USD4,537 thousand in 2006, 2007, 2010, 2011 and 2019. - Note 3: The amount of capital included the capital increase by retained earnings of USD4,830 thousand in 2009, 2010 and 2011. - Note 4: The amount of cash dividends distributed to the Company and SHI were \$78,958 thousand (USD2,616 thousand) and CNY27,822 thousand, respectively. - Note 5: The accumulated investment in Mainland China included through Nova Tech \$183,904 thousand (USD5,890 thousand) was authorized by Investment Commission.
-However, the remittance from Winmax to Nova Tech amounting to \$621,053 thousand (USD20,362 thousand) and the remittance from Acter China to the Company amounting to \$78,958 thousand (USD2,616 thousand) were not include in the accumulated investment amount. - Note 6: According to the "Regulations Governing the Examination of Investment or Technical Cooperation in Mainland China" issued by Investment Commission on August 29, 2008, the limit amount on investment in Mainland China shall not exceed 60% of the Company's net worth. - Note 7: The amount was translated at the rates of exchange at each authorization by Investment Commission.

-Note 8: The amount was recognized based on the audited financial statements.

-- Note 9: GLOBAL Biotech had been liquidated in January 2018.
-However, the accumulated investment in Mainland China amounting to \$165 thousand (USD5 thousand) had not yet remitted to the Company. - Note 10: SCEC Shanghai had been liquidated in October 2017.
-However, the accumulated investment in Mainland China amounting to \$22,827 thousand (USD783 thousand) had not yet remitted to the Company. - Note 11: Fuyu had been liquidated in December 2020.
-However, the accumulated investment in Mainland China amounting to \$6,110 thousand (USD200 thousand) had not yet remitted to the Company.
+- Note 1: The amount of capital included the capital increase by retained earnings of USD4,590 thousand in 2007 and 2012. - Note 2: The amount of capital included the capital increase by retained earnings of USD4,537 thousand in 2006, 2007, 2010, 2011 and 2019. - Note 3: The amount of capital included the capital increase by retained earnings of USD4,830 thousand in 2009, 2010 and 2011. - Note 4: The amount of cash dividends distributed to the Company and SHI were \$180,349 thousand (USD6,275 thousand) and CNY27,822 thousand, respectively. - Note 5: The accumulated investment in Mainland China included through Nova Tech \$183,904 thousand (USD5,890 thousand) was authorized by Investment Commission.
+However, the remittance from Winmax to Nova Tech amounting to \$891,421 thousand (USD30,070 thousand) and the liquidation surplus remittance from Fuyu to the Company amounting to \$164,079 thousand (USD5,879 thousand) and the remittance from Acter China to the Company amounting to \$180,349 thousand (USD6,275 thousand) were not include in the accumulated investment amount. - Note 6: According to the "Regulations Governing the Examination of Investment or Technical Cooperation in Mainland China" issued by Investment Commission on August 29, 2008, the limit amount on investment in Mainland China shall not exceed 60% of the Company's net worth. - Note 7: The amount was translated at the rates of exchange at each authorization by Investment Commission. - Note 8: The amount was recognized based on the audited financial statements. - Note 9: Fuyu had been liquidated in December 2020.
+However, the accumulated investment in Mainland China amounting to \$6,110 thousand (USD200 thousand) had not yet remitted to the Company. - Note 10: Ways to invest in Mainland China: - (1) Direct investment in Mainland China. - (2) Indirect investment in Mainland China through a foreign company. - (3) Investment in Mainland China through an existing company in Mainland China.